wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The default Kubernetes infrastructure can include a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), which can automatically scale the number of pods.
 The Horizontal Pod Autoscaler gets CPU and memory information from the Kubernetes Metrics Server by default, and the Horizontal Pod Autoscaler uses that information.

-The [Wavefront Horizontal Pod Autoscaler Adapter](https://www.github.com/wavefrontHQ/wavefront-kubernetes-adapter) allows you to scale based on *any* metric that it knows about.
+Our [Horizontal Pod Autoscaler Adapter](https://www.github.com/wavefrontHQ/wavefront-kubernetes-adapter) allows you to scale based on *any* metric that it knows about.

 For example, you can scale based on networking or disk metrics, or any application metrics that are available to VMware Aria Operations for Applications.
 The Autoscaler Adapter sends the recommendation to the Horizontal Pod Autoscaler, and the Kubernetes environment is kept healthy as a result.